smiddy-001/bookm-parser/README.md

 **Unessesary Added Complexities**
 I decided I will be using an ai model to not only categorise the bookmarks and give appropriate quick suggestions but also to help generate favicons.
 I may also need a icon library such as fontawesome to use in combination.

-My only worry currently is that it doesnt fit everything well enough, like youtube links will probably all come under visual / entertainment even if their content can be drastically different depending on the video
+My only worry currently is that it does not fit everything well enough, like youtube links will probably all come under visual / entertainment even if their content can be drastically different depending on the video

 # Website new tab override

 [documentation](./bookmark-tab/README.md)

 # Python script collection ( conversions )